-“It’s very simple,” explained Jorge Colina, Miami’s Chief of Police.
-“We needed to enforce a citywide 10 PM lockdown to slow coronavirus’ rate of transmission and flatten the curve.
-That’s when we realized Miami had a practical army, no, a special forces command hyper-specialized in imposing curfews: our abuelas.
+“It’s very simple,” explained Alfredo Ramirez, Miami-Dade County’s Police Director.
+“We needed to enforce a citywide lockdown at 10 PM to slow coronavirus’ rate of transmission over the 4th of July weekend.
+That’s when we realized we had a practical army, no, a special forces command hyper-specialized in imposing bedtimes: our abuelas.
 I don’t know about you, but if my Mima tells me to go to sleep, better believe I’m running to my room.”

 Back on the street, all was quiet with the exception of an occasional smack and yelp from a distant chancleta strike.
-Rodriguez was far from alone, as the City of Miami hired 5,000 other abuelas to patrol the roads.
+Rodriguez was far from alone, as the county hired 5,000 other abuelas to patrol the roads.
 She dusted off her sandals and placed them back in the bandolier with a satisfied grunt.

-Asked how she perfected such an disconcertingly accurate throw, she simply smiled and responded, “Más sabe el diablo por viejo que por diablo.”
+Asked how she perfected such a disconcertingly accurate throw, she simply smiled and responded, “Más sabe el diablo por viejo que por diablo.”

 Rodriguez then leveled a menacing glare at me.
 “Y tu sabes perfecatmente bien que hora es,” she growled, unholstering a sandal.
 I estimate I got 50 feet before the chancleta connected with my head.